Pillow guide

 See the NUVELL Pillow construction.

-Compare Soft and Firm, read the full specifications, and choose the feel that suits your bed.
+Compare Soft and Firm, read the exact fill and care specifications, and choose the feel that suits your bed.